Scientific Name

 Description

-Echeveria 'Christmas' is a beautiful succulent that forms tight rosettes of fleshy apple-green leaves with a strong reddish tinge near the edges and a darker red terminal spine.
-The rosettes grow up to 8 inches (20 cm) in diameter.
-Flowers are yellow to light orange and appear on a thin, up to 16 inches (40 cm) long flowering stem in summer.
+Echeveria 'Christmas' is a beautiful succulent that forms compact rosettes of fleshy, apple-green leaves with a strong reddish tinge near the edges and a darker red terminal spine.
+The rosettes can grow up to 8 inches (20 cm) in diameter.
+The leaves are thinner than those of Echeveria pulidonis.

 Hardiness